aspnet/Benchmarks/README.md

 wrk -c 256 -t 32 -d 10 -s ./scripts/pipeline.lua http://10.0.0.100:5001/plaintext -- 16
 ```

-*Note you may want to tweak the number of client threads (the `-t` arg) being used based on the specs of your load generation machine.*
+*Note: You may want to tweak the number of client threads (the `-t` arg) being used based on the specs of your load generation machine.*

-## Running the database scenarios
+## Enabling scenarios
-The database scenarios are currently disabled in the application by default.
-To enable them, ensure the `EnableDbTests` configuration property is set to "true" when starting the server application.
-The easiest way to do this is to set an environment variable in the terminal session you're launching the application from, e.g. from PowerShell `$env:EnableDbTests="true"`.

-We're still building out the database scenarios including the infrastructure for running them against various database servers and using various data-access libraries.
-Stay tuned for more details soon.
+The application will prompt for which scenarios you want to enable when you run it in the command line.
+Follow the instructions to enable the desired scenarios.
+You can also add a `scenarios.json` configuration file to configure them that way.

 # Details of our perf lab